JorgeGM8/to-do/README.md

 ✅ Delete tasks.

+✅ Order by name or date.

 # Pending

-⚡ Order by name or date.

 ⚡ Error handling.